newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/understand-license-requirements-employment-agency.md

 * **Fees:** Determine the party responsible for the cost of the placement fee

 >**Once completed, you will have**
->* A clear understanding of the requirements for your employment agency
+>* Determined the requirements for your employment agency